-The church of St George’s is a simple gabled building of 1938, in flint with stone dressings.
+The church was built in 1938 from designs by James O’Hanlon Hughes (Buildings of England), with Geoffrey Webb acting as ‘technical adviser’ (possibly meaning liturgical adviser; the two had previously collaborated at St Thomas More, Seaford, qv); the builder was W. Llewellyn & Sons.
+It is a simple gabled building of 1938, in flint with stone dressings.
 Nave and sanctuary under a single roof and rectangular plan.
 Gabled south porch oddly projecting westward beyond the nave.
 Regular flat-arched windows of four four-centred-arched lights except the east and west windows which have more elaborate Gothic tracery, though still simple and stylised.
 The interior has a canted ceiling over the single space.
-Reference has been made to the architect being a Mr Hughes.
-Could this be J O’Hanlon Hughes, the architect of St Thomas More Seaford built in 1935?

 Original Date: 1938